Joint Binary-Continuous Fractional Programming: Solution Methods and Applications: Solution Method: Log-transformation and PWLA

-In the Proposition \ref{prop:approx-simplified} below, we show that under a condition that often holds in the applications mentioned above, the bi-linear terms $y_iz_{ik}$ in \eqref{prob:Approx} can be simplified without introducing new binary variables $s_{ik}$.
-To facilitate this point, we first let $\cS$ be the feasible set of the original problem \eqref{prob:SoR-original} i.e., $ \cS = \{(\by,\bx)|\; (\by,\bx) \in \cY\times \cX;\; \bA\bx+\bB\by\leq D \}$, and $\cS(\by)$ be the feasible set of the original problem \eqref{prob:SoR-original} with fixed $\by\in \cY$, i.e., $\cS(\by) = \{\bx|\; \bx \in \cX;\; \bA\bx+\bB\by\leq D \}$.
-We first introduce the following assumption that is needed for the result. \begin{assumption}[A2] For any $(\bx,\by)\in \cS$ we have $(\bx',\by)\in \cS$ for all $(\bx',\by)\in \cX\times \cY$ and $\bx'\leq \bx$. \end{assumption} The above assumption is not restrictive in our applications of interests.
-For example, in the context of joint assortment and price optimization, one may only require that the prices can vary between some lower and upper bounds or a weighted sum (with non-negative weight parameters) of the prices is less than an upper bound.
-In the context of facility location and SSG, one may impose an upper bound for the total cost/security resources, i.e., $\sum_{i\in [m]} x_i \leq C$.
-With such constraints, Assumption (\textbf{A2}) indeed holds.
+Constraints \eqref{ctr:pwl_e_nt} and \eqref{ctr:pwl_e_dt} involve bilinear terms $y_iz_{ik}$ which can be linearized by introducing some additional binary variables $s_{ik} = y_iz_{ik}$ and linear constraints $s_{ik}\leq z_{ik},\; s_{ik}\leq y_{i},\; s_{ik}\geq z_{ik}+y_i-1,\;\forall i\in [m], k\in [K]$.
+However, upon closer examination, it can be shown that, under certain assumptions that typically hold, these bilinear terms can be linearized without introducing additional variables.
+To facilitate this point, we first let $\cZ(\by)$ be the feasible set of the original problem \eqref{prob:SoR-original} with fixed $\by\in \cY$, i.e., $\cZ(\by) = \{\bx|\; \bx \in \cX;\; (\bx,\by)\in \cZ \}$.
+We first introduce the following assumption that is needed for the result. \begin{assumption} For any $(\bx,\by)\in \cZ$ we have $(\bx',\by)\in \cZ$ for all $(\bx',\by)\in \cZ$ and $\bx'\leq \bx$. \end{assumption} The above assumption is not restrictive in our applications of interest.
+For instance, in the context of joint assortment and price optimization, it is sufficient to assume that prices lie within predefined lower and upper bounds or that a weighted sum of prices (with non-negative weight parameters) does not exceed an upper limit.
+Similarly, in cost optimization for location planning, one typically requires that the total cost does not exceed a specified budget, i.e., $\sum_{i\in [m]} x_i \leq C.$ Under such constraints, Assumption \ref{assum:a2} is indeed satisfied.